-In many hospitals, a lymphoedema specialist will assess you before you have surgery.
-Some hospitals have specialist physiotherapists who can work with you to reduce your risk of developing lymphoedema.
-You can do simple exercises such as shoulder rolls, elbow bends and hand clenching.
+In many hospitals, a lymphoedema practitioner will assess you before you have surgery.
+Some hospitals have specialist physiotherapists who can teach you simple exercises to reduce your risk of developing lymphoedema.

 For more information on appetite changes, please refer to the Nutrition and Cancer booklet.